HUSTzoulab/OGPCH/README.md

 # OGPCH

-Python code for genetic marker selection using linear programming.
+Matlab code for genetic marker selection using linear programming and Python code for evaluating selected genes.

-Dependencies: numpy, matplotlib, scipy, sklearn.

-The package main function is
+The version of Matlab is R2020a, the required toolkit: cplex12.10